Take a look at our seven-step lawn fertilization maintenance program offered in Mechanicsburg PA...

 Proper lawn maintenance will allow for a healthy lawn to thrive year after year.
 Performing the correct treatments at the correct times of the year is crucial in ensuring that diseases, insects, or environmental stresses don't have any adverse effects on your lawn.

-The first treatment of the year is a combination granular product which contains both fertilizer and a preventative crabgrass control product.
+The first lawn fertilization treatment of the year is a combination granular product which contains both fertilizer and a preventative crabgrass control product.
 Timing is critical when making this application, as crabgrass seeds begin to germinate in mid spring, depending on weather conditions.
 In order to prevent crabgrass from germinating, a control product must be applied before the seeds germinate.
 In addition to crabgrass control, it is crucial to “feed” the turf.
 The summer can be quite harsh on the turf, so providing nutrients early in the spring is essential for a lawn to flourish through late spring.

-The second treatment to your lawn is the same combination product of fertilizer and a crabgrass control product used in the first treatment.
+The second lawn fertilization treatment to your lawn is the same combination product of fertilizer and a crabgrass control product used in the first treatment.
 A liquid broadleaf weed control product will also be applied to remove any other weeds that may have popped up or are not controlled by the crabgrass pre-emergent material.
 A quality slow-release fertilizer application will allow for a feed of about 6-8 weeks.
 By the time this second application is applied to your lawn, the turf will need more nutrients to sustain its growth into the summer.
 Also, the preventative crabgrass control product is applied again to prevent crabgrass (and other weeds).
 The reason for this repeat application is as follows: Crabgrass seeds do not all germinate at the same time, but germinate throughout the growing season (April through September).
 Because of this, the first application on a control product will only provide about 2-3 months of acceptable control.
 By applying a second application, an additional 2-3 months of preventative crabgrass control will be achieved.
-The chart below illustrates this principle.
+The chart illustrates this principle.

-This treatment will be the final fertilization until early fall.
+This lawn fertilization treatment will be the final fertilization until early fall.
 The fertilizer used in this application will provide a slow but steady release of nutrients over the course of the summer.
 This application is extremely important to be performed correctly, as excessive nitrogen will be detrimental to the turf, especially in hot summers.
 When there is too much top growth in the mid to late summer, the turf is not strong enough to endure hot temperatures.
 This will cause lawns to “burn” and turn light brown.
 This may appear similar to water stress (drought), but proper management of both nutrients and water are essential to a healthy summer lawn.
 If any weeds are present, they will be spot sprayed with a liquid herbicide.

 As mentioned previously, a fertilizer application in the mid to late summer can be very detrimental to lawns.
 Given this, the summer is an acceptable time to address another other very important part of your lawn; the soil.
 Having a balanced pH is extremely important.
 Soil pH is one of the most important aspects of nutrient management.
 Nutrient availability is directly tied with soil pH.
 This simply means that at certain pH levels, certain nutrients are not available to the plant.
 So, in essence, you (or a lawn care company) could apply as much fertilizer as you want to your lawn, but none of the nutrients will be taken up by the plant because of the soil’s pH.
 This is shown in the figure below.